NPoornimaGit/GitAssignments/README.md

 Terraform configuration will do the following,

-● Provision k3d Kubernetes cluster.
+● Provision eks Kubernetes cluster.
 ● Create a dedicated namespace for the application.
 ● Deploy the application using the Terraform Helm provider.

 Navigate to terraform folder where we have the configuration files

 cd Task-API-Servic/terraform

+### COnfigure AWS Account
+aws configure

+give your access key and secret key details

 ### Apply terraform